adhese/sdk/README.md

 2. Retrieve the ad uri to perform the asynch request

-		var adUri = adhese.getRequest(ad);
+		var adUri = adhese.getRequest(ad, {type:'json'});
-		var response = yourAsynchSolution.request(adUri);
+		var response = AdheseAjax.request({
+    		url: adUri,
+    		method: 'get',
+    		json: true
+		})
+		.done(function(result) {
+    		if (response.ext == 'js') {
+				myElement.innerHTML = response.body; // for 3rd party creatives, these often contain document.write instructions, so they should be passed through a library like postscribe [https://github.com/krux/postscribe]
+			} else {
+				myElement.innerHTML = response.tag; // for hosted creatives
+			}
+		});

-3. Use the body property of the response and append it to a container of your choice
+3. Use the body or tag property of the response and append it to a container of your choice

 		if (response.ext == 'js') {
 			myElement.innerHTML = response.body; // for 3rd party creatives, these often contain document.write instructions, so they should be passed through a library like postscribe [https://github.com/krux/postscribe]